Skip to main content

 • suppliers or sub-contractors are left unpaid

-• other businesses are put at a competitive disadvantage
+• other businesses have a competitive disadvantage

 • the community misses out on revenue that could have contributed to community services.